 - Financial infidelity: Money can become a point of contention for many relationships.
 If it progresses to the point of financial infidelity, one partner may be deceitful about how much money they earn, how they earn money, how much debt they owe, and how they spend or loan out money.
 They may even have money hidden away in cash or other bank accounts that their partner doesn’t know about.

-- Micro cheating: A term for actions that bother a partner, such as flirting that crosses a line, but there is no intention of straying outside of the relationship.
+- Micro cheating: Micro cheating is a term for actions that bother a partner, such as flirting that crosses a line, but there is no intention of straying outside of the relationship.

 - Combined infidelity: When the infidelity includes more than one type.
 Many infidelities include elements of both sexual and emotional intimacies.
 A cyber affair may also be considered a form of emotional infidelity.